The Hilbert scheme of a plane curve singularity and the HOMFLY polynomial of its link: Specialization to the Alexander polynomial

+{\bf Remark.} The statement about the one-variable Alexander polynomial in case $b>1$ is not given explicitly in \cite{CDG} but follows immediately by specializing.
+Indeed, $(1-t) \Delta_L(t,\ldots,t) = \Delta_L(t)$, see for instance \cite[Prop.
+7.3.14]{Ka}.

 \begin{lemma} Let $C$ be the germ of a plane curve singularity; let $L$ be its link and $\mu$ its Milnor number.
-Let $\Delta_L(t)$ be the Alexander polynomial, normalized by $\Delta_L(t) \in 1 + t\ZZ[t]$.
-Let $\nabla_L(q)$ be the Alexander-Conway polynomial normalized by the skein relation given above.

-\end{lemma} \begin{proof} It is well known that $\Delta_L(q^2) = \pm q^{-n} \nabla_L(q)$.
+Normalize its Alexander polynomial by requiring $\Delta_L(t)\in 1 + t\ZZ[t]$ and its Alexander-Conway polynomial $\nabla_L(q)$ by the skein relation given above.
+Then $\Delta_L(q^2) = (- q)^{\mu} \nabla_L(q)$. \end{lemma} \begin{proof} It is well known that $\Delta_L(q^2) = \pm q^{n} \nabla_L(q)$.
 Since $\nabla_L(q) = \nabla_L(-1/q)$, the integer $n$ must be the degree of the Alexander polynomial, which Milnor shows to be $\mu$ \cite{M}.
 To resolve the sign ambiguity, recall that the link of a plane curve singularity may be realized as the closure of a braid in which only positive crossings $(\overcrossing)$ appear.
-Van Buskirk has shown that such ``positive links has positive Conway polynomials \cite{vB},'' meaning $\nabla_L(q) = \sum n_i (q-q^{-1})^i$ for $n_i \in \NN$. \footnote{In van Buskirk's paper, much more precise conditions on the $n_i$ are given.} \end{proof}
+Van Buskirk has shown that such ``positive links have positive Conway polynomials \cite{vB},'' meaning $\nabla_L(q) = \sum n_i (q-q^{-1})^i$ for $n_i \in \NN$. \footnote{In van Buskirk's paper, much more precise conditions on the $n_i$ are given.} \end{proof}

 We rewrite Equation (\ref{eqn:CDGonevar}) as